-Foster healthy student communities to achieve optimal health and wellness
+Foster a healthy University community to support optimal health and wellbeing

 - Collaborate with students, faculty, staff, and external partners